Judging Difficult Cases Before the Lord

 The Lord guards Israel's justice by providing a higher court for difficult cases and by requiring humble obedience to the lawfully delivered judgment of His appointed servants.

-12 The man who does presumptuously in not listening to the priest who stands to minister there before Yahweh your God, or to the judge, even that man shall die.
-You shall put away the evil from Israel.
+12 But the man who acts presumptuously, refusing to listen either to the priest who stands there to serve the LORD your God, or to the judge, must be put to death.
+You must purge the evil from Israel.

 The LORD guards Israel's justice by providing a higher court for difficult cases and by requiring humble obedience to the lawfully delivered judgment of His appointed servants.